Prosecutor: Officers justified in fatal shooting of man in Niles

 Watkins’ report says while Officers Chris Mannella and James Reppy were trying to stop Burroughs near the Royal Mall, Burroughs pulled “nose to nose” with the police cruiser, “slammed it in reverse” and started backing up toward Officer Reppy’s cruiser.
 Burroughs then “slammed it back into drive” and came back toward another police vehicle and then turned toward where Officer Mannella was walking, the report read.

-Another officer reported that Mannella fired a few shots after telling Burroughs to stop.
-The officer stated that he believed Burroughs planned to hit Mannella with his vehicle if the shooting hadn’t occurred.
+Another officer reported Mannella fired a few shots after yelling at Burroughs to stop.
+The officer stated he believed Burroughs planned to hit Mannella with his vehicle if the shooting hadn’t occurred.

+“When Burroughs ignored these commands and drove toward Officer Mannella, Mannella fired three rounds from his service weapon through the front windshield of Burroughs’ vehicle,” said Niles Police Capt.
+John Marshall.

-Reppy also told investigators that he fired shots at Burroughs after seeing him driving toward Mannella.
-He said he feared that Burroughs was going to run over Mannella.
+Reppy told investigators he also fired shots at Burroughs after seeing him driving toward Mannella.
+He said he feared Burroughs was going to run over Mannella.

 The internal report says Officer Mannella, Officer Paul Hogan and Lt.
 Dan Adkins did not have their body-worn cameras turned on during the incident.